sigsum/sigsum/proposals/2023-01-get-leaves-at-end-of-data.md

 size, that includes all non-committed leaves that the primary wants the secondary to replicate.

-The internal endpoint `get-tree-head-unsigned` becomes reundant.
+The replication has now been reworked in this way, enabling deletion of the internal endpoint `get-tree-head-unsigned`.